 1. All dogs that will grow over 25 pounds require a fenced yard if they will live in the Bryan/College Station city limits.
-You can fill out an appeal form if you feel as though you will be able to meet a larger dogs needs even though you do not have a yard.
+You can write an application letter if you feel as though you will be able to meet a larger dog’s needs even though you do not have a yard.

-2. Apartment residents need to write an appeal letter if they desire to adopt a dog that will exceed 25lbs.
+2. Apartment residents need to write an application letter if they desire to adopt a dog that will exceed 25lbs.
 We strongly recommend that apartment residents adopt small dogs under 25lbs.

 3. A staff member will need to verify that your landlord allows pets.
 Depending on your landlord’s policies, pet deposits may need to be paid before the animal goes home.

 4. You will need to provide proof that all dogs and cats living with the adopting family are current on their rabies vaccinations.
 If you live in Brazos County, any dogs, cats or ferrets you own must have current Brazos County tags.